Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Application paths & your own software selection can be configured in the AD_ED_v5.x.x.tmc file under START-UP: SOFTWARE section.
 By default these are commented out '//'.
 Remove the '//' at the start of the line to enable.
 Ensure the path written matches your install location.

-- Will not work on Windows 10 _(See [ED-BAT File](https://github.com/Aussiedroid/AD-EDWarthogEnhancedScript/tree/master/ED%20Startup%20Batch%20Script "ED-BAT Batch File"))_ :(
+- Will NOT work on Windows 10 _(See [ED-BAT File](https://github.com/Aussiedroid/AD-EDWarthogEnhancedScript/tree/master/ED%20Startup%20Batch%20Script "ED-BAT Batch File"))_ :(

 ### ShipSRVTelemetry [Values: 1 or 0] ###
 - TBC